learn-co-curriculum/phase-4-project-guidelines/README.md

 For this project, you must:

 - Use a Rails API backend with a React frontend.
+  - Follow best practices for both front and back end
+  - Proper RESTful routing
+  - Do not rely on redirects and reloads to refresh data
+  - No document.reload or window.reload in your application
-- Have **at least** three models on the backend, that include the following:
+- Have at least three models on the backend, that include:
-  - At least two one-to-many relationships.
+  - at least one many-to-many relationship
-  - At least one reciprocal many-to-many relationship (implemented by using 2 has-many-through relationships). **Note:** in order to accomplish this, your project must include a joins table.
-This joins table must include a user submittable attribute.
+    - You need a join table with two foreign keys
+    - You will need two has many/belongs to relationships to implement
+    - Implement many to many by writing two has many through relationships
+    - YOU MUST DISPLAY AT LEAST ONE SIDE OF THIS RELATIONSHIP IN YOUR APPLICATION AND SHOW IT WORKS PROPERLY, other half can be evaluated in console
+- Separation of concerns → don’t force the front end to do the work of the back end.
+Pass needed associated objects in your JSON rather than asking the front end to figure out which items are associated with which - example of what not to do: using useEffect to retrieve all of two separate but associated items and using filter to find the associated items for a given thing.
+Sending nested JSON allows the front end to directly access the associated items without filtering through them all.
-  - Full CRUD actions for at least one resource.
+- full CRUD actions for at least one resource
-  - Minimum of create and read actions for EACH resource.
+  - A ‘like’ functionality will not count for an update, you must use a form that is pre-filled with existing values for the object.
+On submission of update form, the object updates appropriately.
+  - Validations and error messages also expected to be present
 - Have at least three different client-side routes using React Router.
 Be sure to include a nav bar or other UI element that allows users to navigate between routes.
+  - RESTful routing where applicable
 - Implement authentication/authorization, including password protection.
-A user must be able to:
-  - sign up with a new user account,
-  - log in to the site with a secure password and stay logged in via user ID in the session hash, and
+A user should be able to log in to the site with a secure password and stay logged in via user ID in the session hash.
-  - log out of the site.
+  - Ensure you are able to walk through and explain the authentication process
+  - Ensure that one user is unable to edit or delete a resource created by another user.
+Only if the logged in user is the creator should they have this ability.

 **Note**: a user should only be able to edit and delete resources if they are logged in and the creator of that resource.
 For example, if we consider the